 - Existing client growth

 Identify your goals so you know how to make your number.
 Make sure that you understand how you are being measured.
 If you are not 100% sure, have a conversation with your manager.
 Track your progress to ensure you are on the right pace.
-You can use a KPI dashboard like the one linked here.
+You can use a KPI Dashboard Tool.

 If you see that you are falling behind you may need to change some habits.
 That is where leading indicators come in.
 Think about the early activities in the sales cycle.
 Some common examples:

 - New leads